simonmichael/hledger_site/quickstart.md

 ## Enter transactions

-Recording transactions manually may sound tedious, but with a good text editor or other tools it can be very fast.
+Recording transactions manually may sound tedious, but with a good text editor or other data entry tool it can be fast.
 It also provides greatest financial awareness.
 Some people enter everything by hand for this reason.

 Run the add command for assisted data entry in the terminal ([tutorial](add.html)):